S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/co-create-proposals.md

 1. Agree on the driver (or problem / opportunity)
 2. Explore the topic and understand constraints
 3. Generate ideas
-4. Create the proposal (often done by a smaller group)
+4. Design a proposal (often done by a smaller group)

 ---